 Learn how to make a refreshing watermelon agua fresca, with a twist!

+Agua fresca literally translates to fresh water.
+Meaning like refreshing or cooling water.
 Some people may also translate them as “coolers”.
-As in watermelon cooler.
+This would be a Mexican watermelon cooler.

 Traditionally these non-alcoholic drinks are made with fruits, dried edible flowers, rice, nuts, and seeds.